Weikai-Xu/Weikai-Xu.github.io/_pages/about.md

 # 🔥 News
 - *2022.6.6*: &nbsp;🎉🎉 Our stereo depth coprocessor has sucessfully been taped out in TSMC 28nm CMOS technology!
 - *2023.5.24*: &nbsp;🎉🎉 One paper "A 1920×1080 129fps 4.3pJ/Pixel Stereo-Matching Processor for Pico Aerial Vehicles" has been accepted by IEEE ESSDERC/ESSCIRC 2023!
-- *2024.2.26*: &nbsp;🎉🎉 One paper "Genetic Quantization-Aware Approximation for Non-Linear Operations in Transformers" has been accepted by ACM/IEEE Design Automation Conference (DAC) 2024!

 # 📝 Main Publications